brunasenra/brunasenra/README.md

 ### [Cardiovascular Disease Detection](https://github.com/brunasenra/Cardiovascular-Disease-Detection)

 The diagnosis of Cadio Catch Diseases company need to create a tool that increases the accuracy of the diagnosis and that this accuracy is stable for all diagnoses.
+In this project, I developed a Machine Learning model able to detect disease in early stages with 73.36% accuracy over 70k patience.
+The performance of this model would increase revenue of R$65 millions according to the company's business model described in the problem definition.

 Project repo: https://github.com/brunasenra/Cardiovascular-Disease-Detection